Configuration with Rules

 Example

-Here after you can find an example of a detection rule to detect an execve
+Here after you can find an example of a detection rule to detect an execve event with a task name looking like

 a typical Linux kernel task name.
 This is a technique sometimes used by malware to hide themselves.